 1. What are spine tumors and spinal cancer?

+Spine tumors can develop in the bones, nerves, and other tissues that make up the spine.
 Fewer than 10 percent of spine tumors begin in the spine.
 The ones that do are called primary tumors.
-They can be benign (noncancerous), low-grade malignant (cancerous) tumors that grow slowly, or high-grade tumors that grow aggressively.
-Most spine tumors are metastatic — they spread from cancer in a different part of the body.
+They can be benign (noncancerous) growths, low-grade malignant (cancerous) tumors that grow slowly, or high-grade tumors that grow aggressively.
+Most spine tumors are metastatic, which means they spread from cancer in a different part of the body.

-As a spine tumor grows, it can replace your bones or compress your nerves, resulting in compression fractures or reduced blood supply to the spinal cord.
-Often, the first symptom of a spine tumor is the pain you feel from these changes.
-The time of day when your pain happens can provide important information about the tumor.
+As a spine tumor grows, it can weaken bones and compress the spinal cord and nerves, resulting in spine fractures and neurologic injuries.
+Often, the first symptom of a spine tumor is the pain you feel because of these changes.
+The type of pain can provide important information about the tumor.